My vegan Greek Tabbouleh is full of fresh herbs, cucumbers, and tomatoes. This easy meal is both refreshing and filling.

 - Add the couscous to a large mixing bowl.
 Drizzle the olive oil over the top.
 Now sprinkle the salt, minced garlic, and smoked paprika over the couscous.

 Boil the water

 - In a small saucepan, bring the water to a boil.

-- Once boiling, add the water to the mixing bowl with the couscous.
-Just pour it right over the top!
+- Once boiling, pour the water over the top of the couscous.

 Steam the couscous

-- Shake the bowl around a few times so that the water is mostly evenly distributed, then put a clean dish towel or plate over the mixing bowl to cover the couscous.
+- Shake the bowl around a few times so that the water is mostly evenly distributed.
+Put a clean dish towel or plate over the mixing bowl to cover the couscous.
 Let the couscous steam for 10 minutes.

 - After 10 minutes, uncover the bowl, and fluff the couscous with a fork.

 - While the couscous cools, chop the veggies and mince the herbs.
 It really doesn’t matter what order you do this in, but my preferred order follows:

 - Cucumber, scallion, cilantro, parsley, tomato.
 This way, my cutting board stays free of juice (for the most part) until the very end.